FirstBuild/PT1K_RTD_Example/README.md

 parameter changes to make it work with a 1K RTD.

 The reference resistor was changed to 2.7K in order to work better with the 1K RTD that we have here at [FirstBuild](https://firstbuild.com/).
+Additionally, the appropriate pads were shorted for use with a 2-wire RTD.